The Sterility of Female Orange Tabby Cats

 Certain infections and diseases can affect the reproductive health of female cats, potentially leading to sterility.
 Common reproductive infections in cats include feline infectious peritonitis (FIP), feline herpesvirus (FHV), and feline leukemia virus (FeLV).
 These infections can cause inflammation and damage to the reproductive organs, hindering the cat’s ability to reproduce.

-See also How Much Should Your Orange Tabby Cat Weigh?
+See also How to Identify a Tabby Cat

 Effects of spaying on fertility